 COMP AB

 (7) In accordance with Article 5(2) of Regulation (EU) No 1092/2010, the first Vice-Chair of the ESRB has up until now been elected by and from the members of the General Council of the ECB, with regard to the need for a balanced representation of Member States overall and between those whose currency is the euro and those whose currency is not the euro.
-This is no longer appropriate, although such a balanced repreentation should remain a consideration for the ESRB’s Steering Committee.
+This is no longer appropriate, although such a balanced representation should remain a consideration for the ESRB’s Steering Committee.
 Furthermore, following the creation of the Banking Union, it is appropriate to replace the reference to Member State whose currency is the euro and those whose currency is not the euro with a reference to Member States that do participate in the Banking Union and those who do not.

 AMs that fall if COMP is adopted: 19 Giegold